ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 Necessary Reading - Sample Config Files
 ----------------------------------------
-The sample configuration files, `zmeventnotification.ini <https://github.com/baudneo/zmeventnotification/blob/master/zmeventnotification.ini>`__ and `objectconfig.yml <https://github.com/baudneo/zmeventnotification/blob/master/hook/objectconfig.yml>`__  come with extensive commentary about each attribute and what they do.
+The sample configuration files, `zmeventnotification.yml <https://github.com/zoneminder/zmeventnotification/blob/master/zmeventnotification.yml>`__ and `objectconfig.yml <https://github.com/zoneminder/zmeventnotification/blob/master/hook/objectconfig.yml>`__  come with extensive commentary about each attribute and what they do.
 Please go through them to get a better understanding.
-Note that most of the configuration attributes in `zmeventnotification.ini` are not related to machine learning, except for the `[hook]` section.
+Note that most of the configuration attributes in `zmeventnotification.yml` are not related to machine learning, except for the `[hook]` section.

 How do the hooks actually invoke object detection?
 -----------------------------------------------------

-* When the Event Notification Server detects an event, it invokes the script specified in ``event_start_hook``  in your ``zmeventnotification.ini``.
+* When the Event Notification Server detects an event, it invokes the script specified in ``event_start_hook``  in your ``zmeventnotification.yml``.
 This is typically ``/var/lib/zmeventnotification/bin/zm_event_start.sh``

 * ``zm_event_start.sh`` in turn invokes ``zm_detect.py`` that does the actual machine learning.
-Upon exit, it either returns a ``1`` that means object found, or a ``0`` which means nothing found.
+Upon exit, it either returns a ``0`` that means object found, or a ``1`` which means nothing found.
 Based on how you have configured your settings, this information is then stored in ZM and/or pushed to your mobile device as a notification.

 How To Debug Issues